wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-41!

+-   !begin-bullet!
--   Correctly use scale expansion factors.
+    Correctly use scale expansion factors.
+    !end-bullet!
+-   !begin-bullet!
--   Don't preserve space for dropped levels (#1638).
+    Don't preserve space for dropped levels (#1638).
+    !end-bullet!
+-   !begin-bullet!
--   Only issue one warning when when asking for too many levels (#1674).
+    Only issue one warning when when asking for too many levels (#1674).
+    !end-bullet!
+-   !begin-bullet!
--   Unicode labels work better on Windows (#1827).
+    Unicode labels work better on Windows (#1827).
+    !end-bullet!
+-   !begin-bullet!
--   Warn when used with only continuous data (#1589)
+    Warn when used with only continuous data (#1589) !end-bullet!

 !end-bullets-41!